Turning boring PCI-DSS compliance into a meaningful exercise for everybody: Part 1 - AppSec16th April 2020

 The word “compliance” isn’t very exciting.
 It’s formal, dry, directive… even a little restrictive in its tone.
 If it had a color, it would be beige.
 And, well, it seems at odds with any sort of creative environment or innovation.

 As a developer myself, my experience of ‘being compliant’ usually meant (vertically) reading through some guidelines or watching a presentation, before going back to coding features and focusing on creating software that customers will use and love.
 Everyone retains what they can in the moment (and tries to do the right thing at all times), but compliance guidelines -- especially those surrounding security best practice -- are not typically written with developers as the target audience, and any required actions can be unclear.
 In that scenario, it’s all too easy to just stay on-task with current objectives.

 The PCI-DSS guidelines cover online security compliance for card payment gateways - a service most of us use on a regular basis.
-These guidelines are globally applicable, and they have actually outlined in detail what developers must do to stay compliant with their mandates, alongside several compliance documents across aspects of eCommerce business.
+These guidelines are globally applicable, and they have actually outlined in detail what developers must do to maintain standards in-line with their mandates, alongside several compliance documents across aspects of eCommerce business.

-Data breaches are scary, reputation-destroying risks that businesses can ill-afford, and with zero-day breaches tipped by Cyber Security Ventures to reach one per day in 2021, this is something that everyone in the software delivery process can help fight.
+Data breaches are scary, reputation-destroying risks that businesses can ill-afford, and with Cyber Security Ventures tipping zero-day breaches to reach one per day in 2021, this is something that everyone in the software delivery process can help fight.

 Let’s break down the PCI-DSS recommendations, and how they can work across the team: